hogyzen12/unruggable/README.md

 Before we begin, make sure you have the following:

 - Internet connection
-- 10 minutes of free time
+- 3 minutes of free time

-Unruggable is sompatible with nearly any Operating System, Windows, MacOS or Linux.
+Unruggable is compatible with nearly any Operating System, Windows, MacOS or Linux.
 WSL2 will be needed if you will be using Windows.
 WSL2 is a Linux environment within Windows, developed and supported by Microsoft.